com-lihaoyi/mainargs/readme.md

 - `doc: String`: a documentation string used to provide additional information about the command

+- `isHidden: Boolean`: if `true` this arg will not be included in the rendered help text.

 ## Customization

 Apart from taking the name of the main `object` or config `case class`,